Persistent Free Volume Governs (Anti)plasticization in Chitosan-Water Mixtures: Methods

-\textbf{System Preparation.} At each water content, four independent simulation replicates were prepared to assess statistical uncertainty.
-All mixtures were generated with 10 polymer chains with a degree of polymerization of 50 and the minimum number of water molecules to reach the desired composition by weight.
-Each deacetylated chitosan chain was prepared with monomer units consisting of D-glucosamine rings linked together through $\beta$(1→4) glycosidic bonds.
+\textbf{System Preparation.} For systems with 0, 5, 10, 15, 20, 30, 40 wt. \% water, a first set of four independent simulation replicates were prepared to assess statistical uncertainty.
+Additional sets of four simulations were performed at 2, 4, 5, 6, 8 wt. \% water to better characterize the antiplasticization region.
+All mixtures were generated with 10 unprotonated chitosan chains with a degree of polymerization of 50 and the minimum number of water molecules to reach the desired composition by weight.
+A degree of polymerization of 50 was selected to ensure computational tractability while minimizing chain-end effects that manifest in shorter oligomers, consistent with chain lengths employed in previous MD studies of polymer mechanical properties.\cite{Elf2023,Nakamura2024,Oezeren2020} Each deacetylated chitosan chain was prepared with monomer units consisting of D-glucosamine rings linked together through $\beta$(1→4) glycosidic bonds.
 Polymerization was performed with a maximum rotation angle of 30° between neighboring monomer units and a minimum contact distance of 1 \si{\angstrom} between constituent atoms.
 The initial box size was chosen to obtain an initial mixture density of 0.1 g/cm\textsuperscript{3}.
 The polymer chains and water molecules were subsequently distributed randomly within the simulation box with a random orientation.
 The prepared systems were initially minimized using the OpenMM minimization algorithm with an energy tolerance of 10 kJ/mol, and initial velocities of particles were sampled from a Maxwell-Boltzmann distribution at 300 K. The minimized structures were subsequently heated to their respective target temperatures ($T_\mathrm{target}$; see Supplemental Information, Table S1) at a rate of 200 K/ns, followed by a 21-step compression relaxation protocol (see Supplemental Information, Table S2) based on prior work \cite{Larsen2011}, all using a 0.5 fs timestep.
 The output configurations were then annealed from their respective target temperatures to 200 K at a rate of 10 K/ns, incorporating an additional 2 ns of equilibration every 10 K within the isothermal-isobaric ensemble at 1 bar.
 The 21-step compression relaxation protocol enables reliable convergence of material densities but not necessarily chain conformational statistics.\cite{Metcalfe2025}

 \textbf{Mechanical Properties.} All mechanical analyses were performed using the last 1 ns of configurations from the equilibration run at 300 K. Uniaxial and shear stress–strain responses were computed by incrementally deforming the simulation box by up to 10 \% and measuring the resulting stress tensors ($\sigma$) at the canonical ensemble.
 A series of small strain ($\varepsilon$) perturbations were applied to the six unique components of the triclinic simulation box gradually over 100 steps, with 20 ps equilibration followed by 10 ps stress data collection per step, totaling 3 ns simulation time for each deformation direction.
 The resulting stress and strain data was then used to compute the elasticity tensor: